Shopping in Kuala Lumpur: Mid Valley City

-The Garden (upper) and Mid Valley Megamall (middle) are located in bustling Greater KL, along the fringes of the city proper.
+The Garden (upper) and Mid Valley Megamall (middle) are located in Greater KL, along the fringes of the city proper.
 They are both connected by sky bridges, each catering to different segments of shoppers.
-The Gardens is an upscale mall hosting designer labels the likes of Louis Vuitton, Marks and Spencer, Nine West, ALDO, Geox, ECCO, Lancel, Burberry, DKNY, GAP, ESPRIT, Armani Exchange, Hush Puppies and Hugo Boss, it is anchored by Singapore-based Robinsons and Japanese retailer Isetan while Mid Valley Megamall caters to the mainly middle-class segment with high-street labels coexisting side-by-side with local retailers.
+The Gardens is an upscale mall hosting designer labels the likes of Louis Vuitton, Marks and Spencer, Nine West, ALDO, Geox, ECCO, Lancel, Burberry, DKNY, GAP, ESPRIT, Armani Exchange, Hush Puppies and Hugo Boss.
+It is anchored by Singapore-based Robinsons and Japanese retailer Isetan, while Mid Valley Megamall caters mainly to the middle-class segment with high-street labels coexisting side-by-side with local retailers.
 The malls are well-patronised by locals.
 There are flea markets on weekends in Mid Valley Megamall, where arts and crafts, food, trinkets and souvenirs are sold.

 Sunway Pyramid

 Sunway Pyramid (middle) is a huge Egyptian-themed retail mall nestled in a mixed integrated resort that features a wet/dry Wild West-inspired theme park.
 The retail podium can be reached through the Federal Highway and is located in Bandar Sunway.
 The mall has distinct Egyptian aesthetics, including pyramids, sphinx, its walls in-scripted with hieroglyphics.
-The clothes sold here are more towards the young and trendy.
+The clothes sold here are mostly marketed towards the young and trendy.
 The mall is zoned into various themed sections, including Asian Avenue and Marrakesh.
-The brands sold here are a mix of high street brands like Dorothy Perkins, Marks and Spencer, GUESS, [Springfield, Timberland, ZARA, PUMA, Lacoste, MANGO and Coach with lesser-known local and regional brands.
+The brands sold here are a mix of high street brands like Dorothy Perkins, Marks and Spencer, GUESS, Springfield, Timberland, ZARA, PUMA, Lacoste, MANGO and Coach, with lesser-known local and regional brands.
 Malaysia's first ice-skating rink is located here.